valtech-uk/qa-exercise/README.md

 We are interested in your approach to the following problems.

-Please do the test in Selenium with a proper Object Oriented Programming language using automated testing best practices.
+Please do the test in Selenium with a proper Object Oriented Programming language using automated testing best practices and using BDD gerkin language to define the acceptance tests.
 This is expected to take no more than 1 hour.

 Getting started